cloudpro-dev/jdbc2js/README.md

 # JDBC 2 JSON Schema (J2JS)
-A utility application to convert JDBC RDBMS tables to JSON Schema files.
+A utility application to converts database tables to JSON Schema files.

 This project is part of the FieldViewJS project which visualises mappings between data in different domains.
 This program is used to ingest data from a database and generate a JSON schema file which can then be used as an input into the FieldViewJS application.